hackclub/hackclub/workshops/web_chat/README.md

   - We're creating a http server here so we can serve files and text
   - The `for await` loop replies to every request (i.e. everytime someone navigates to the server) that is sent to the server

 Hit "Run" and you should see "Server test" in the top right of your screen.
-Next, let's actually serve the `index.html` file we made.
+Next, let's actually serve the frontend we made.

 ```js
 import { serve } from "https://deno.land/std@0.75.0/http/server.ts"